MKesenheimer/fault-injection-library/docs/customize.md

 ## Pico Glitcher v2 GPIO pin overview

 Of course, the second revision of the Pico Glitcher can also be modified to suit your needs.
+Unfortunately, for better routing on the PCB and with added features, the GPIO pin assignment is different to version 1.
+Hence, code written for version 1 will likely not run on version 2.

 The Pico Glitcher v2 is built from the following components:

 --- TODO: update picture ---